-When the original Honda CR-V debuted in the late 1990s, its mission was simple: to offer a distinct alternative to more mainstream mid- and full-size large SUVs.
+When the original Honda CR-V debuted in the late 1990s, its mission was simple: offer a distinct alternative to more mainstream mid- and full-size large SUVs.
 With its car-based design, economical four-cylinder engine and sedanlike ride and handling, the CR-V was an instant hit.
 Priced competitively and offering plenty of passenger room and cargo capacity for most people's needs, the Honda CR-V has long enjoyed strong sales numbers and much loyalty from consumers.

-Today, the compact- or small-SUV segment has grown to include more than a dozen different models, with varying philosophies of what constitutes the perfect blend of size, power and capability.
+Today, the compact-SUV segment has grown to include more than a dozen different models, with varying philosophies of what constitutes the perfect blend of size, power and capability.
 While some models offer more powerful upgrade engines and others can deliver true off-road capability, the Honda CR-V remains focused on its more practical aspirations.
 True to form, it is one of the best choices available in the all-important areas of being both easy to drive and family-friendly.

 Used Honda CR-Vs

-The third generation of the Honda CR-V was produced from 2007-'11.
+The third generation of the Honda CR-V was produced from 2007 to 2011.
 Compared to the previous-generation CR-V, this one had few key improvements, including a new liftgate (instead of the previous side-mounted door with an outside-mounted spare tire), improved handling and steering, and the option for a navigation system for the first time.
 Trim levels included the traditional LX and EX, plus the EX-L — the L signifying leather upholstery (along with heated front seats).
 A five-speed automatic transmission was standard and all trims could be had with either front-wheel drive or all-wheel drive.

 In reviews, we've found this CR-V to be a very well-rounded model.
 High points included a comfortable and sensible interior, top crash test scores and agile handling.
 Elevated amounts of road noise might be a problem for some shoppers, as would be the engine's modest power, but overall this CR-V should be a great choice for a used small crossover SUV.

-Produced from 2002-'06, the second-generation CR-V boasted a number of improvements compared to the original CR-V, including more power, more interior room and improved passenger protection.
+Produced from 2002 to 2006, the second-generation CR-V boasted a number of improvements compared to the original CR-V, including more power, more interior room and improved passenger protection.
 It was available in base LX or uplevel EX trim.
 The EX had more features, as well as standard antilock brakes and side airbags for the entire run (the LX didn't get them as standard until 2005), so picking an EX might be a wise idea.
 Notably, stability control and side and side curtain airbags became standard across the lineup in '05.
 The Special Edition model, available only in 2005 and '06, included exterior styling tweaks, a hard spare tire cover and heated leather seats and mirrors.

-Power came from a 2.4-liter four cylinder rated at 160 hp, though this number dropped to 156 hp in 2006 due to a revised rating procedure.
+Power came from a 2.4-liter four-cylinder rated at 160 hp, though this number dropped to 156 hp in 2006 due to a revised rating procedure.
 The LX had standard front-wheel drive and optional all-wheel drive, while the EX was AWD-only until 2006, when a FWD version was also made available.
 Both LX and EX initially came standard with a five-speed manual transmission, but from 2005 onward the manual was limited to the EX.
 The other transmission, an automatic, had four speeds until 2005, when it was upgraded to five.

 In reviews, our editors lauded the second-generation CR-V's comfortable ride and refined powertrains, though the significant road noise at speed was deemed regrettable.
 Some of us found the four-cylinder a bit meek, but its smooth power delivery and reasonable efficiency were mentioned as admirable traits.
 All in all, the second-generation CR-V was roundly praised when new and remains a solid choice on the used-car market.